Korabi123/java-restAPI/README.md

 # Simple SpringBoot REST API + CLI TESTER (cuz why the hell not)

-Oversimplified version of a authentication flow with springboot (for the REST API) and vanilla java (for the CLI)
+Oversimplified version of a authentication flow with springboot (for the REST API) and maven (for the CLI)

 ## Get Started